functionalone/serverless-iam-roles-per-function/README.md

 ```
 The generated role for `func1` will contain both the statements defined at the provider level and the ones defined at the function level.

-If you wish to change the default behaviour to `inherit` instead of `override` it is possible to specify the following custom configuration:
+If you wish to change the default behavior to `inherit` instead of `override` it is possible to specify the following custom configuration:

 ```yaml
 custom: